wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 --key key.pem
 ```

 Note that an access token gets generated.
-You can use this access token to access the APIs or any other secured resources of the client application.
+You can use this access token to access the APIs or other secured client application resources.

-### Mutual TLS certificate bound access token
+### Mutual TLS certificate-bound access token

+You can obtain a certificate-bound access token using client credentials, authorization code, and refresh grant types.
+This section guides on getting certificate-bound access tokens for each grant type.

 #### Client credential grant type